SEO audits are the single best way to figure out why you’re not getting SEO results.

 Your content analysis must explore both your keyword-targeted landing pages and any blog content that’s been published.

-Analyzing content is the most time-consuming part of an SEO audit.
+Analyzing content is the most time-consuming part of this process.

 That’s because it is the most important part of the entire audit.